 Divisions shared hard to fill profiles and recruitment difficulties and discussed ways groups are supporting gaps in staffing: from purchasing services for projects and infrastructure support, to sharing resources across divisions, to hiring temporary staff.
-Potential strategies are below.
+Potential strategies the work team is considering:

 - Alternatives.
 To meet new demands for resources, leaders are evaluating the cost of retaining professional service providers versus reallocating current FTEs given the historic direction for FTE to remain flat. - Timeliness.
-In a fast-moving talent market, the ability to hire quickly is a barrier for attracting, hiring, and retaining top talent.
+In a fast-moving talent market, the inability to hire quickly is a barrier for attracting, hiring and retaining top talent.
 It is critical to streamline approvals for budget and offer extensions for internal and external candidates.
 The feedback has been that UCOP hiring approvals are too slow and should build stronger internal UC pipelines to retain top talent with rewards and recognition.
 If this is not addressed quickly, the organization will lose out to a competitive market. - Salaries.
 Recruiting in a competitive Bay Area job market and within UC and UCOP networks has been challenging.
-Recruiting for skills in high demand needs competitive salary and benefits (this was consistent in every department). - Staff development.
+Recruiting for skills in high demand requires competitive salary and benefits (this was consistent in every department). - Staff development.
 Divisions are asking for tools and resources to help improve professional development and internal promotion and compensation practices.
 Leadership programs were a primary need. - Recruit from campus pool of graduates.
-UC has a broad profile of students and UC graduates can help build diverse talent pools for future UCOP hires. - Recognition.
-Staff at UCOP work hard and the ability for leaders to recognize staff in creative ways that are not necessarily monetary and based on new guidelines is important

-- for engagement, morale and retention. - Alignment.
-Outstanding alignment actions in Career Tracks that may need to be addressed. - Retention.
+UC graduates can help build diverse talent pools for future UCOP hires. - Recognition.
+Staff at UCOP work hard.
+It is important for engagement, morale and retention that leaders are able to recognize staff in creative ways that are not necessarily monetary. - Alignment.
+Outstanding alignment actions in Career Tracks may need to be addressed. - Retention.
 Staff retention concerns surfaced.
-UCOP staff morale is low based on organizational changes and political uncertainty.
+UCOP staff morale is low due in part to organizational changes and political uncertainty.